christopherpaquin/zabbix-containerized-deploy-snmptraps/README.md

 ```

 ### Step 3: Health Check

-Verify that the internal "SNMP Trapper" process is active within the server container.
+Verify that all containers are running and verify that the internal "SNMP Trapper" process is active within the server container.

 Bash